UWCS/rs118/src/raytracer.md

 Update your colour function to use the `Object` trait implementation of `Sphere::hit`.
 Put the bounds as $0 < x < \infty$ for now, so all intersections in front of the camera are valid.
 Also update it to deal with the new return type, but doing the same thing as before, shading based upon the normal.
 Make sure there's no change from the last task so you know everything is working.

-### Task 5.3: Inside Checks
+### Task 5.3: Inside Out

 We need to talk about surface normals again.
-The normal is just a unit vector perpendicular to the surface, of which there is actually two: either pointing outside the sphere, or be negated and pointing inside.
+The normal is just a unit vector perpendicular to the surface, of which there is actually two: either pointing outside the sphere, and the inverse pointing inside.
 At the moment, the normal we're finding will always match whether the ray starts inside or outside the sphere (we will need inside when we get to glass).
-We need to know which side a ray hits from, and we'll need to be consistency in which direction the normals point.
+We need to know which side a ray hits from, and we'll need to be consistent in which direction the normals point.

 {{#include ./img/rt/fig-1.06-normal-sides.svg}}